Agewerc/exploratory-data-analysis/README.md

 # Exploratory Data Analysis

 This project was developed in the unit Introduction to Data Science of the Mastre of Data Science from Monash University.
-We develop an extensive exploratory data analysis about criptocurrencies, Immigration and crimes in Australia.
+We develop an extensive exploratory data analysis about cryptocurrencies, Immigration and crimes in Australia.

+We use primarily pandas in python.
+The file `EDA.ipynb` contains the analysis and all others are supporting dataset.

 ## Investigating Natural Increase in Australia's population